kwabenaboateng/ONLINE-FOOD/README.md

 Introduction:
-Online food service and delivery has become increasingly popular in recent years in , especially with the convenience it offers.
+Online food service and delivery has become increasingly popular in recent years all over the world, especially with the convenience it offers.
-In this analysis, I delve into a dataset obtained from Kaggle containing information about online food orders.
+In this analysis, I will dig deep into this dataset obtained from Kaggle containing information about online food orders.
-By exploring this dataset, I aim to gain insights into customer age groups,gender marital status, income level, output, feedback, educational qualifications, occupation, customer behaviors, popular food choices, delivery patterns, and more.
+By exploring this dataset, its my aim to gain insights into understanding customer and business owners' preferences on the topic on online food service.

 <br>
 1. Dataset Overview:

-The dataset was accessed from www.kaggle.com. contains information about online food orders, including order ID, food items, order status, customer details, delivery time, and ratings.
+The dataset was accessed from www.kaggle.com.
-It comprises several columns such as age, gender, marital status, occupation, monthly income, educational qualifications, family size, latitude, longitude, pin code, output and feedback.
+It contains information about online food orders including age, gender, marital status, occupation, monthly income, educational qualifications, family size, latitude, longitude, pin code, output and feedback.

 <br>
 2. Data Cleaning and Preprocessing: